British Airways 747 Business Class Vancouver to London Review

 • With only a single door in use for boarding, arriving at the gate after the boarding group was called would’ve meant a lengthy wait

 Boarding had just started when we reached the gate.
-On hearing Boarding Group 1 over the tannoy, we shouted “that’s us” and shuffled into the priority boarding lane with about 20 other passengers.
-Seconds later, we were walking down the air bridge towards friendly BA cabin crew, who greeted us at the door of the aircraft.
-Our seats were on the upper deck of British Airways 747 business class cabin, which meant we went straight up the stairs.
-No shuffling down the plane behind a long line of passengers.
-Nice!
+As soon as the PA called Boarding Group 1, we nodded at each other and joined the priority lane with about 20 other passengers.
+Seconds later, we headed down the jet bridge towards friendly BA cabin crew, who greeted us at the aircraft door.
+Our seats were on the upper deck of the British Airways 747 business class cabin, so we went straight up the stairs.
+No slow shuffle through the aircraft behind a long line of passengers.
+A small win before we’d even sat down.

 Aircraft Configuration